Personnel

 Firefighter / Paramedic

-Edwardsville firefighter / paramedics are the backbone of the Department.
-They comprise three shifts which combine to fill a 24/7 schedule, providing fire, rescue and emergency medical services to Edwardsville area residents.
-Firefighter / medics must hold a minimum certification of Basic Operations Firefighter by the Office of the State Fire Marshal, and Emergency Medical Technician / Paramedic by the Illinois Department of Public Health.
+Edwardsville firefighter/paramedics are the backbone of the department.
+They comprise three shifts which combine to fill a 24/7 schedule, providing fire, rescue and emergency medical services to people in the Edwardsville area.
+Firefighter/paramedics must hold a minimum certification of Basic Operations Firefighter by the Office of the State Fire Marshal, and Emergency Medical Technician/Paramedic by the Illinois Department of Public Health.

 • Ropes